NAME AND PURPOSE

 Section 1.
 Exemption from Tax.
 The Organization is organized exclusively for charitable purposes as such purposes are defined by § 501 (c)(3) of the Internal Revenue Code (or the corresponding section of any future Internal Revenue Law of the United States).
 No part of the net earnings of the Organization shall inure to the benefit of any individual and no member, director, officer or employee of the Organization shall receive any pecuniary benefits of any kind except reasonable compensation for services in effecting the corporate purposes.
 No substantial part of the activities of the Organization shall consist of carrying on propaganda or otherwise attempting to influence legislation, nor shall the Organization participate or intervene in (including the publishing or distributing statements of) any political campaign on behalf of any candidate for public office.

 BOOKS AND RECORDS

 Section 1.
 Books and Records.
 Correct books of account of the activities and transactions of the Organization shall be kept at the office of the Partnership.
-These shall include a minute book, which shall contain a copy of the Certificate of Incorporation, a copy of these Bylaws, and all minutes of meetings of the Board of Directors.
+These shall include a minute book or digital folder, which shall contain a copy of the Certificate of Incorporation, a copy of these Bylaws, and all minutes of meetings of the Board of Directors.